Tashukwa/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls - Displays the contents list of your current directory. cd ~ - a script that changes the working directory to the user’s home directory. ls -l - Displays current directory contents in a long format. ls -a - Displays  current directory contents, including hidden files (starting with .).
+ls - Displays the contents list of your current directory. cd ~ - a script that changes the working directory to the user’s home directory. ls -l - Displays current directory contents in a long format. ls -al - Displays  current directory contents, including hidden files (starting with .).
 Use the long format.